matthewmcnew/Reliability-Engineering-Exercise/README.md

 **The Load Test**

 The [load test](SpikesInThroughput.jmx) for this scenario executes two thread groups.
 One thread group consistently polls the ‘/cache-lookup’ endpoint that occasionally triggers a cache miss and simulates a subset of traffic that occasionally requires expensive thread blocking operations.
 Another thread group simulates consistent high volume and quick low latency traffic by hitting the "/no-lookup" endpoint.
 Because calls to this endpoint may be stuck waiting for the expensive operation to finish, the HTTP calls in this thread group have low timeouts.

-### Todos

-Setup docker-compose to enable ease of running locally.